neonvoidx/wowbackup/Interface/AddOns/sArena_Reloaded/readme.md

 New and updated sArena Frames with tons of new great features.
 Fork of sArena addon made by Stako, and maintained by many in the PvP community.

 This is a further improvement of my sArena MoP Classic addon and it also brings it to Retail.
 This version will work on both Retail and MoP.
-This version will let you import settings from both sArena MoP and sArena Updated 2 by sammers.
+This version will let you import settings from both sArena MoP and any other sArena version, see below.

 This version comes packed with many new features such as:

 *   Three new layouts and one updated one.
 *   Import/Export feature for Profile Sharing.
 *   A smarter aura priority system
+*   Dispel Icon (for Healer dispels by default but also things like Remove Curse & Mending Bandage)
 *   Many new customisation options such as Texture, Font, Dark Mode, Icon Crop, Modern Castbars, Masque support, Text Positions, etc.
 *   Put a unique texture on Healers specifically, or only when there is Class Stacking.
 *   Show shields and overshields on healthbars.
 *   Hunter's Feign Death does not show up as dead but instead gets faded out a little bit.
-*   Frames are now class colored by default in starting room.
+*   Frames are now class colored by default in starting room (with optional setting to keep default gray).
 *   Castbars immediately hide for easier interrupts and only lingers if an interrupt lands and it will also say who interrupted it on the castbar for a short while.
 *   Shows duration on auras that don't have durations implemented by default from Blizzard (Smoke Bomb, Earthen Wall, Barrier, etc)